Shimano Ultegra R8000 vs Dura-Ace 9100: What are the main differences? - Cycling Weekly

 Most of the differences between the two groupsets really comes down to materials.
 Shimano freely admits it had to hit a price point with Ultegra, and that meant swapping out some higher end materials for some slightly bulkier, less expensive options.

 For starters, there are differences in the Di2 shifters.
-They’re identical in shape, yet the levers are aluminium in the Ultegra groupset (295g a pair) and carbon at a Dura-Ace level (230g a pair).
+They’re identical in shape, yet the shifters of the Ultegra groupset weigh 295g a pair Dura-Ace 230g a pair – yet both have carbon levers.
+This can only mean that Shimano’s use of lighter materials for the internals shave the 35g off the Dura-Ace versions.

-There are differences inside the hoods too, with the brackets on the Ultegra model made of a glass fibre resin, whereas Dura-Ace is made of a carbon fibre resin.
+For example,the brackets of the Ultegra model made of a glass fibre resin, whereas Dura-Ace is made with a carbon fibre resin.

 Interestingly, Ultegra actually receives a greater amount of free stroke adjustment than the Dura-Ace model, meaning riders should be able to get a more comfortable set up.

-The hydraulic rotors also differ between the two groupsets, with the Dura-Ace models receiving a black coating which aids with heat dissipation.
-In contrast, the Ultegra rotors are simply aluminium.
+The hydraulic rotors also differ between the two groupsets, with the Dura-Ace models’ cooling find receiving a black coating which aids with heat dissipation.
+In contrast, the Ultegra rotor fins are simply plain aluminium.

 Both derailleurs are different are made of different materials than their Dura-Ace counterparts, although both have the same shifting action.
 Rather than an aluminium cage used on the Dura-Ace front derailleur, the Ultegra series gets a steel body.